Getting Started

 Download the latest RaspboCrate image from the GitHub Releases page.

-Step 2: Flash the image
+Step 2: Write the image

 - Raspberry Pi Imager (recommended)